 - the “Chronometer” variant has an aging yellow lume.
 The other remains more green.

 - the finishing of the case – all brushing should be longitudinal, only on the top part of the case

-- they came on 20mm straight end Tropic straps with Citizen signed buckles (and maybe another rubber strap model that I am still investigating).
+- they came on 20mm straight end Tropic straps (with Citizen signed buckle?)

 Read more about how to open this unibody case watch HERE.